mkpaz/corf/README.md

 ## Setup

-Telekit is a Java app that uses [jlink](https://docs.oracle.com/javase/9/tools/jlink.htm) to build *native* runtime image, so there is *no need to install Java*.
+Telekit is a JavaFX app that uses [jlink](https://docs.oracle.com/javase/9/tools/jlink.htm) to build native runtime image, so there is no need to install Java.
 It's portable and packaged for Windows (both x32 and x64) and Linux-based systems.

+To run under Linux GTK3 is required (e.g for Arch Linux `pacman -S gtk3`).

 ## Credits